BarkleyRhoat/pca-project/README.md

   - Clear button to reset the canvas
   - Save button to download your drawing as a PNG
 - Animated typewriter header effect

+### About Me Page (`aboutMe.html`)

+- Star Wars-style opening crawl animation telling my journey
+- Text scrolls upward with a 3D perspectice tilt and gradient fade at the top
+- Exit button to return to the Home page.

 ## Contributors